Research

 The Doctoral Programme of Atmospheric Sciences (ATM-DP) organises the doctoral education of the divisions and research groups involved in ATM-MP, and thus provides a straightforward opportunity for you to continue with postgraduate studies.

-All the units teaching in the programme belong to the National Centre of Excellence (FCoE) in Atmospheric Science – From Molecular and Biological processes to the Global Climate (ATM), which is a multidisciplinary team of the Departments of Physics, Forest Sciences and Chemistry at the University of Helsinki, the Department of Applied Physics at the University of Eastern Finland (Kuopio) and the Finnish Meteorological Institute.
+All the units teaching in the Programme belong to the Atmosphere and Climate Competence Center (ACCC).
+The Center is a multidisciplinary team of the Institute for Atmospheric and Earth System Research (INAR) at the University of Helsinki, the Department of Applied Physics at the University of Eastern Finland (Kuopio), the Department of Physics at Tampere University, and the Finnish Meteorological Institute.
+The main objective of ACCC is to address two of the most urgent global Grand Challenges: climate change and deteriorating air quality.

 Computational aerosol physics